-We may also regard error detection at these levels as somewhat redundant, by default the TCP/IP stack assumes there is no error detection at lower layers, but often that is not true.
+We may also regard error detection at these levels as somewhat redundant, by default the TCP/IP stack assumes there is no error detection at lower layers, but that's hardly ever true.

-Take for instance IPv4 over PPP over ethernet, then we already have two layers with error detection below IPv4, one by ethernet and another by PPP.
+Take for instance IPv4 over PPP over Ethernet, then we already have two layers with error detection below IPv4, one by Ethernet and another by PPP.